ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## countSubstrings

-Returns how often substring `needle` occurs in string `haystack`.
+Returns how often a substring `needle` occurs in string `haystack`.

-Functions `countSubstringsCaseInsensitive` and `countSubstringsCaseInsensitiveUTF8` provide a case-insensitive and case-insensitive + UTF-8 variants of this function.
+Functions [`countSubstringsCaseInsensitive`](#countsubstringscaseinsensitive) and [`countSubstringsCaseInsensitiveUTF8`](#countsubstringscaseinsensitiveutf8) provide case-insensitive and case-insensitive + UTF-8 variants of this function respectively.

 **Syntax**